maoye-google/browser-use-demo/README.md

 - Example Task Description:

-go to Google News, find the top news under "World" tab showing the hottest news in the world, click the news title, read its content, and report the summary of that news.
+go to Google News, find the top news under "World" tab, report the summary of top 3 news, with their summary, sources, and published time in table format.

 - Example Task Description: